illarion/lockenv/README.md

    # Check vault status
    lockenv status

-   # List all files without password
-   lockenv ls
    ```

 ## Security Considerations

 - **Password Management**: lockenv does not store your password.
 If you lose it, you cannot decrypt your files.
 - **Encryption**: Uses industry-standard encryption (AES-256-GCM) with PBKDF2 key derivation for all file contents.
-- **Metadata Visibility**: File paths, sizes, and modification times are visible without authentication via `lockenv ls` and `lockenv status`.
+- **Metadata Visibility**: File paths, sizes, and modification times are visible without authentication via `lockenv status`.
 If file paths themselves are sensitive, use generic names like `config1.enc`.
 - **Memory Safety**: Sensitive data is cleared from memory after use.
 - **Version Control**: Only commit the `.lockenv` file, never commit unencrypted sensitive files.